TL;DR

 2. Trello — Best for Ultra-Simple Kanban

-Trello is the tool that popularized digital Kanban boards.
+Indeed, Trello is the tool that popularized digital Kanban boards.
 Its drag-and-drop card system is genuinely fun to use and requires zero training.
-If your team needs nothing more than a visual to-do list, Trello is hard to beat.
+Therefore, if your team needs nothing more than a visual to-do list, Trello is hard to beat.

 Pros: Extremely easy to use; generous free tier; huge Power-Up marketplace.

-Cons: Limited beyond basic Kanban; lacks native time tracking; no Gantt or resource management; becomes expensive when you need advanced features via Power-Ups.
+Cons: Limited beyond basic Kanban; lacks native time tracking; no Gantt or resource management; moreover, it becomes expensive when you need advanced features via Power-Ups.

 Pricing: Free for individuals; Standard is $5/user/month; Premium is $10/user/month.